danvk/aoc2024/README.md

 I'm surprised how much ceremony there is to pass a function around in Elixir. `&Day2.apply_instrs/2` instead of just `apply_instrs`.
 I guess the `/2` helps with resolution, but why the `&`?

 `&Day2.apply_instrs(&1, &2, 2)`: Is there shorthand for binding just the first or last argument of a function?

+To move code into a `Common` module, I had to put it in `lib/common.ex` (not `lib/common.exs`) and compile it with `elixirc`:

+    elixirc lib/common.ex

+So now I have a build step.

+It may be possible to use `Mix.install` instead: https://stackoverflow.com/a/75425548/388951